akgawai31/SimpleDjangoApp/README.md

-This Simple Django Project, where peaple can register, login, Tweet, edit or delete tweet and logout
+This Simple Django Project, where people can register, login, Tweet, edit or delete tweet and logout